elixir-lang/elixir/docs/2_diving_in.md

     trunc(Number)
     tuple_size(Tuple)

-Guards also allow many clauses to be given by passing `when` many times.
-This is useful because if one clause fail, the other is still evaluated.
-Consider this example:
+Many independent guards clauses can also be given at the same time.
+For example, consider a function that checks if the first element of a tuple or a list is zero.
+It could be written as:

     def first_is_zero?(tuple_or_list) when
       elem(tuple_or_list, 1) == 0 or hd(tuple_or_list) == 0 do
       true
     end

-This example will always fail because calling `elem` in a list or `hd` in a tuple will always raise an error.
+However, the example above will always fail because, if the argument is a list, calling `elem` in a list will raise an error.
+On the other hand, if the element is a tuple, calling `hd` in a tuple will also raise an error.
 That said, we can rewrite it to become two different clauses:

-    def first_is_zero?(tuple_or_list) \
+    def first_is_zero?(tuple_or_list) when
-      when elem(tuple_or_list, 1) == 0 \
+      elem(tuple_or_list, 1) == 0 when
-      when hd(tuple_or_list) == 0 do
+      hd(tuple_or_list) == 0 do
       true
     end

-Note: the `\` at the end of the line means that the expression did not finish and will continue in the next line.

-Finally, custom macros can be invoked in guard clauses as long as they expand to expressions that are a subset of the ones described above.
+In such cases, if there is an error in one of the guards, it won't affect the next one.

-### 2.6.4 Functions and loops
+### 2.6.4 Functions

 Throughout this guide, we have created many functions in examples.
 The syntax for creating functions is:

     fn(a, b) -> a + b end

-But it could also be written as (although the previous example is preferred):
+But it could also be written as (the previous example is preferred though):

     fn(a, b, do: a + b)